aws/sagemaker-python-sdk/doc/frameworks/pytorch/using_pytorch.rst

 To initialize distributed training in your script, call `torch.distributed.init_process_group
 <https://pytorch.org/docs/master/distributed.html#torch.distributed.init_process_group>`_
-with the desired backend and the rank of the current hoset.
+with the desired backend and the rank of the current host.

 .. code:: python